-15.1 During investigation of a similar enquiry by D.R.I., Surat in respect of import of "ULEXITE" described as "ULEXITE BORON ORE" manufactured by same producer M/s.Etimaden, Turkey and supplied through same trader M/s.Asian Agro Chemicals Corporation, UAE, it has been found that said product i.e., "ULEXITE" is a concentrated product of natural Boron Ore.
-The said investigation in respect of import of "ULEXITE" described as "ULEXITE BORON ORE" by M/s.Indo Borax and Chemicals Ltd, 302, Link Rose Building, Linking Road, Near Kotak Mahindra Bank, Santacruz West, Maharashtra was completed and as per Testing Report of Etimaden (RUD-07 of the Show Cause Notice no. DRI/AZU/SRU-06/2020/Indo-Borax dated 16/12/2020), M/s Pegasus Customs House Agency Pvt.
-Ltd., CHA of M/s.Indo Borax and Chemicals Ltd. vide letter dated 03.07.2020 submitted the copies of import documents of M/s.Indo Borax which include the test report of 'ULEXITE' supplied by M/s.Etimaden, Turkey showing the description of the goods supplied as:-
+15.2 During investigation of a similar case by D.R.I., Surat, in respect of import of "ULEXITE" described as "ULEXITE BORON ORE" manufactured by same producer M/s ETiMADEN, Turkey and supplied through same trader M/s Asian Agro Chemicals Corporation, UAE, it has been found that said product i.e., "ULEXITE" is a concentrated product of natural boron ore.
+The said investigation in respect of import of "ULEXITE" described as "ULEXITE BORON ORE" by M/s Indo Borax and Chemicals Ltd, 302, Link Rose Building, Linking Road, Near Kotak Mahindra Bank, Santacruz West, Maharashtra has been completed and as per Testing Report of M/s ETiMADEN of the Show Cause Notice no. DRI/AZU/SRU-06/2020/Indo-Borax dated 16/12/2020), M/s Pegasus Customs House Agency Pvt.
+Ltd., CHA of M/s Indo Borax and Chemicals Ltd vide letter dated 03.07.2020 submitted the copies of import documents of M/s Indo Borax which include the test report of 'ULEXITE' supplied by M/s ETiMADEN, Turkey showing the description of the goods supplied as:-